avidalmeza/goldilocks/README.md

 The cross-section ($\sigma$), measured in barns, is the likelihood of the incident neutron interacting with a target nucleus and differs across elements and isotopes as well as sample holder geometries.
 Goldilockσ calculates the total scattering cross-section and absorption cross-section for all standard powder cans (flat plate, cylinder, and annular) and how much scattering is due to the can itself.
 So that external users and internal scientists at SNS and HFIR can choose the "just right" can for their experiment.

 ## Instructions
-Users can clone this GitHub repository to run the calculator from the command line or through the Jupyter Notebook.
+Users can clone this GitHub repository to run the calculator from Terminal, Command Prompt, or another CLI.

 1. Clone the project from the command line
 ```